2023 Most Popular Electronics Engineering Associate Degree Schools in New Jersey

 The colleges and universities below are the most popular for EE tech majors pursuing a associate degree.

-Our analysis found Thomas Edison State University to be the most popular school for electronics engineering technology students who want to pursue a associate degree in New Jersey.
-Located in the small city of Trenton, TESU is a public school with a moderately-sized student population.
+Our 2023 rankings named Thomas Edison State University the most popular school in New Jersey for electronics engineering technology students working on their associate degree.
+Located in the small city of Trenton, TESU is a public college with a medium-sized student population.

 Of the 62 students majoring in EE tech at TESU, 79% are male and 21% are female.